 Lawn Weed Treatment and Solutions

-- A weed control plan is critical; weeds can damage your yard by competing with healthy grass for moisture, nutrients, light, and space.
+A weed control plan is critical for growing lawns.
+Weeds can damage your yard by competing with healthy grass for moisture, nutrients, light, and space.
 Eliminating weeds means helping your lawn grow which is the best defense against weeds.

 So what is involved in a weed control program?
 There are a number of elements you’ll want to pay close attention to.
 Proper fertilization, mowing, and irrigation encourage grass to grow quickly and prevent weed growth.
-Only fertilize during your lawn’s growing season, never mow more than 1/3 of your grass’s height at a time, and irrigate your lawn with 1/3 an inch of water every other day between 6 and 10 am.
+Never mow more than 1/3 of your grass’s height at a time, and irrigate your lawn with 1/3 an inch of water every other day between 6 and 10 am.

-- Most broadleaf weeds can be controlled by letting your grass grow longer.
+Most broadleaf weeds, like dandelion and chickweed, can be controlled by letting your grass grow longer.
 Choosing a higher mowing setting will help limit the amount of sunlight these weeds receive.

 Lawn Disease Control and Treatment

-- If you find lesions on your grass blades—particularly during cool weather—certain parts of your lawn might have leaf spots.
+If you find lesions on your grass blades—particularly during cool weather—certain parts of your lawn might have leaf spots.
 In the summer months, the fungi will infect the blades, spread to the base of the grass, and ultimately kill it.
-Call your local Lawn Doctor.
-Our experts will apply a series of treatments to protect your lawn from devastating injury.

-- Serious snow mold infections can result in crown and root rotting, so it is imperative to contact Lawn Doctor in order to prevent widespread lawn damage and disease.
+Serious snow mold infections can result in the crown and root rotting, which can lead to widespread lawn damage and disease.